She had the exotic glamor of a foreign film star. |

 So our city did, in fact, have its own "West Side Story," probably with real switchblades and everything.

 Naturally, none of my friends and I had never come close to venturing into that menacing territory.
-Just think of what might happen -- it made one shiver
+Just think of what might happen -- it made one shiver.

 (Two years later, I visited West High as a cast member in our school's "traveling assembly."
 The building was splendid, built in 1899, and had much more style and substance than our "modern" one did.
 More importantly: The kids there were great.
 They were the warmest, most responsive audience we had on our entire statewide tour.
 After our performance, they graciously served us refreshments in the gym.
 We didn't see even one evil-looking person.
 We were smiling the whole time.
 It was a powerful lesson in the stupidity and brutality of prejudice.
 It wouldn't be my last.)